FiTech GoStreet Vs. Holley Sniper Vs. FAST EZ-EFI

 All three utilize a 4150-style carb intake.
 This means after ditching the carb on our SBC, we simply used the four studs and bolted down each unit.
 The throttle linkage was the same as the carb, hooking right up.
 The differences between these units and a carb lie in the wiring and fuel system plumbing.

-Both the FiTech and Holley units have a small, five wire harness that gets hooked up.
+The FiTech unit has a five wire harness, while the Holley unit has a four wire harness that gets hooked up.
 These are wires such as hot, hot in run, tach signal, etc. We want to take a minute here to point out how crucial the wires and routing are.
 We’ve seen many complaints online of these units acting up but come to find out out it’s a faulty install job.
 The tach signal wire must be shielded and tucked away from plug wires.
 If it’s touching a plug wire, you will have issues.
 All of these units have a ton of technology packed into them and can’t have a quick install.
 Take your time and do it right.

 The FAST unit does have quite a bit more wiring.
 That’s for a few reasons – first is nothing comes pre-hooked up like the other units.
 You’ll have to physically connect the wires to each injector and sensor.
 Not a concern as each wire is very clearly marked and the wiring diagram is exceptional.
 The computer is also separate on this unit, so that means more wires to plumb away as well.